 - Students ALWAYS get bonus points if they ask to spar with him.

-Erin Burt, Assistant Instructor
+Erin Burt, Assistant Coach

 Erin has five (six?
 Who knows!) years of martial arts and teaching experience.
 Erin’s love of swords is the natural extension of her love of martial arts and her love of all things pedantically nerdy.